luigifreda/pyslam/README.md

 The folder `settings` contains the camera settings files which can be used for testing the code.
 These are the same used in the framework [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
 You can easily modify one of those files for creating your own new calibration file (for your new datasets).

 In order to calibrate your camera, you can use the scripts in the folder `calibration`.
 In particular:
-1. use the script `grab_chessboard_images.py` to collect a sequence of images where the chessboard can be detected (set the chessboard size therein, you can use the calibration pattern `calib_pattern.pdf` in the same folder)
+1. Use the script `grab_chessboard_images.py` to collect a sequence of images where the chessboard can be detected (set the chessboard size therein, you can use the calibration pattern `calib_pattern.pdf` in the same folder)
-2. use the script `calibrate.py` to process the collected images and compute the calibration parameters (set the chessboard size therein)
+2. Use the script `calibrate.py` to process the collected images and compute the calibration parameters (set the chessboard size therein)

 For more information on the calibration process, see this [tutorial](https://learnopencv.com/camera-calibration-using-opencv/) or this other [link](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 If you want to **use your camera**, you have to:
-* calibrate it and configure [WEBCAM.yaml](./settings/WEBCAM.yaml) accordingly
+* Calibrate it and configure [WEBCAM.yaml](./settings/WEBCAM.yaml) accordingly
-* record a video (for instance, by using `save_video.py` in the folder `calibration`)
+* Record a video (for instance, by using `save_video.py` in the folder `calibration`)
-* configure the `VIDEO_DATASET` section of `config.yaml` in order to point to your recorded video.
+* Configure the `VIDEO_DATASET` section of `config.yaml` in order to point to your recorded video.

 ---
 ## Comparison pySLAM vs ORB-SLAM3

-For a comparison of the trajectories estimated by pySLAM and by ORB-SLAM3, see this [trajectory comparison notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
+For a comparative evaluation of the trajectories estimated by pySLAM and by ORB-SLAM3, see this [trajectory comparison notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).

 Note that pySLAM saves its pose estimates in an **online** fashion: At each frame, the current pose estimate is saved at the end of the front-end `tracking` iteration.
 On the other end, ORB-SLAM3 pose estimates are saved at the end of the full dataset playback: That means each pose estimate $q$ of ORB-SLAM is refined multiple times by LBA and BA over the multiple window optimizations that cover $q$.